IamSebastianDev/vay.js/readme.md

 The `<div>` with the `token` 'title' will have it's text-content replaced with the respective `phrase` in the dictionary, 'Hello World'.
 When ever the used changes the language, you can re-render the translations.

-> Note: The dictionary created above is one in it's simplest form.
+> Note: The dictionary created above is one in it's most basic form.
 To learn more about nesting, pluralization and interpolation, take a look at the in depth [documentation](./docs/creating-a-dictionary.md).

 ### Translating dynamic content using the `translate()` method